apache/calcite/site/_docs/howto.md

 The following sections are of interest to Calcite committers and in particular release managers.

-## Managing Calcite repositories through GitHub (for Calcite committers)
+## Managing Calcite repositories through GitHub

 Committers have write access to Calcite's
 [ASF git repositories](https://gitbox.apache.org/repos/asf#calcite) hosting